-The former customize options japanese-TeX-command-default and japanese-LaTeXcommand-default are obsolete.
+The former customize options japanese-TeX-command-default, japanese-LaTeX-command-default and japanese-TeX-command-list are removed from AUCTEX.
 Use japanese-TeX-engine-default instead.
-If you need to customize the executable file name such as '"latex"', the options for them, or both, customize TeX-engine-alist.
+If you need to customize the executable file name such as '"latex", the options for them, or both, customize TeX-engine-alist.